Having trouble finding eggs in Sonoma County? Here’s why

 Local grocers say their ties with local producers and distributors have allowed them to keep their egg shelves stocked.

-Casey Rodacker, the owner of Pacific Market in Sebastopol, said they aren’t experiencing an egg shortage and have enough to supply the store.
+Casey Rodacker, the owner of Pacific Market in Sebastopol, said the market isn’t experiencing an egg shortage.

-Dustin Canter is the natural grocery buyer for Oliver’s Market and said the stores are between 60 to 80% full with egg supply and have been working with local distributor partners to maintain that supply for customers.
+Dustin Canter is the natural grocery buyer for Oliver’s Market and said the stores’ egg supply is 60% to 80% full and have been working with local distributor partners to maintain that supply for customers.

 “I think we’re OK,” Canter said.
 “Right now it’s the tightest and shortest (supply) and what we’ve been seeing is a bunch of price increases to prevent this (shortage).”